10 Mental Tricks That Will Make You More Resilient

 3. You're Walking Into A Gale, That's All

 Think of your problem as a headwind.
-You’ve already experienced plenty of these and this present difficulty is no different.
+You’ve already experienced plenty of these, and this present difficulty is no different.
 I worked for a Professor of Emergency Medicine earlier in my career.
-I was thinking about changing career and I asked him how he became a Professor.
+I was thinking about a career change and I asked him how he became a Professor.
 He thought for a moment then said.

 4. Laugh Out Loud